Case Studies

 Recognizing the importance of providing a safe environment for all kids, OMHA brought on Safety Director Orinda McCann and Certified Exercise Physiologist Raeanne Tangedal in 2018.
 While it isn’t feasible for Raeanne to be at every game and practice, she’s able to help coordinate that consistent level of care for all OMHA players.
 That’s key in letting parents know that their kids are protected.

 After reviewing the state of their association, Orinda and Raeanne felt they lacked clarity on concussion reporting.
-This is when they developed the Safety Coach role, developed a mandatory safety course that includes concussion education, and implemented HeadCheck.
+This is when they developed the Safety Coach role, developed a mandatory safety course that includes concussion education, and implemented HEADCHECK.

 As champions of improving player safety, they were adamant about working to support their Safety Coaches better and elevate the level of care for their players.